How to Get to Bordeaux?

 Stay at a Winery in Bordeaux

-To help you choose your stay in Bordeaux, see my my article Where to Stay in Bordeaux Wine Country?
+To help you choose your stay in Bordeaux, see my my articles Where to Stay in Bordeaux Wine Country – the Right Bank? and Where to Stay in Bordeaux Wine Country – the Medoc.

 - Black: Merlot, Cabernet Sauvignon, Cabernet Franc, Petit Verdot, Malbec, Carmenere